S.C. Department of Revenue didnt use state cyber security system

 Democratic state Sen. Vincent Sheheen of Camden said having the state monitoring system in place on the breached systems might not have prevented the attack, but the additional protection could have helped.

 “The answer is that there’s no 100 percent guarantee, but the purpose of the (monitoring) system is to detect breaches, and they have been very successful in detecting breaches in other agencies,” he said.

-Sheheen, who lost to Haley in the 2010 governor’s race, said the fact that the Revenue Department began using the monitoring after the breach, and the fact that many agencies use the monitoring, shows its relevance.
+Sheheen, who lost to Haley in 2010, said the fact that the Revenue Department began using the monitoring after the breach and the fact that many agencies use the monitoring shows its relevance.
 He said the department should have disclosed after announcing the breach that the state monitoring was not in place.

 “It means I think we have to call into question what the Department of Revenue isn’t telling us,” he said.
 “I think we really have to look for some objective investigation into what actually occurred.”

-Haley spokesman Rob Godfrey said in response, “Politics is politics and we’re certainly not interested in it right now.”
+Haley spokesman Rob Godfrey said in response that: “Politics is politics and we’re certainly not interested in it right now.”

 Many state agencies, school districts and local governments use the free network monitoring services from the Division of State Information Technology.